 These three muscle regions work together to support your spine, which is why is it very important to strengthen them.
 Everyone will benefit from a strong and healthy core, not just athletes and fitness enthusiasts.
 Indeed, a strong core is vital to everyone’s well-being.

 Isometric exercise is a form of exercise in which you execute an isometric muscle contraction.
 In an isometric muscle contraction, the muscle exerts force without changing its length.
-Unlike traditional exercises like weight lifting which involves lengthening of the muscles, isometric exercises have little or no joint movement.
-In an isometric core exercise, the core is held in a non-moving or stable position to isolate the targeted muscle.
+Unlike traditional exercises like weight lifting, isometric exercises involve little or no joint movement.
+In an isometric core exercise, the core is held in a non-moving, stable position to isolate the targeted muscle.
 The muscle is then allowed to grow stronger through resistance without movement or pain.

 In an isometric core exercise, the core muscle’s contraction is maintained for the longest period of time that the person can bear.
-By gradually increasing the resistance, the muscle grows in strength and endurance.
+By gradually increasing the duration or intensity of the contraction, the muscle grows in strength and endurance.

 Aside from strengthening the core muscles to produce rock solid abs, isometric core exercises will also benefit those people who are suffering from osteoporosis and back pain.
 Under our external core muscles are the Transverse Abdominis and the Internal Abdominal Obliques.
 These are the actual core muscles that are structurally deeper and therefore closer to the spine.
 They play a greater role in having a healthy back and good posture.